Did your Post Planner post fail to publish?

-PENDING is where posts go when no time slots in the allow them.
+Pending is where posts go when the posting plan doesn't have time slots or days that allow them.

-For example, this profile's plan has no time slots that allow videos:
+For example, this profile's posting plan has no time slots that allow videos:

-Because of this, any planned video posts will have no time slots to be queued into, so they will end up in PENDING like this:
+Because of this, any planned video posts will have no time slots to drop into — so they will end up in Pending like this:

-To move a post from PENDING to PLANNED, simply go to PLANS and activate a day and time for the post's content type. 🙌🏼
+To move a post from Pending to Planned, simply go to Posting Plans and activate a day and time slot for the post's content type.